Have a question for us? Take a look at NAWRB’s Frequently Asked Questions!

 Access to other women business owners and the institutions eager to do business with them.

 How does NAWRB give me an exceptional consortium experience?

 We excel at relationships and creating connections.
 As a part of NAWRB, you will have the opportunity to develop business and personal relationships to last a lifetime.
 In addition, our marketing emails, press releases and weekly newsletters will be waiting in your inbox covering breaking news, association updates, business leads, discounts and other important information helping you to filter out what’s important in a busy, competitive industry.
 Finally, we act as your voice at industry events and talk about the issues you care about in our articles, magazines and in-person.

 Who does NAWRB promote my business to?

 NAWRB has direct ties to asset management companies, REO outsourcers, servicers, financial institutions and government entities.
 NAWRB regularly uses federal and state initiatives to monitor current usage and promotes increased utilization of women-owned businesses.
-Many institutions respond with requests for access to our network of member businesses, providing possible referral opportunities to our members.
+Many institutions respond with requests for access to our network of consortium businesses, providing possible referral opportunities to our participants.